 The geneticists and research staff at H&N have worked for many years to produce a layer with an excellent performance.
-This was achieved by a balanced selection procedure, taking many traits into account, such as egg production rate, liveability, feed efficiency and internal and external egg quality.
+This was achieved by a balanced selection procedure, taking many traits into account, such as egg production rate, livability, feed efficiency and internal and external egg quality.
 These traits are the major factors that determine the profitability for an egg producer.

 The goal now is to enable H&N Nick Chick layers to express their full genetic potential by providing the feed, management and environment they need to obtain optimum performance.
 This manual outlines management practices that experience has proven to be important and will help producers with recommendations to achieve the best results.
-In all of types cage, and cage free housing systems good poultry management is the key to success with H&N layers.
+In all kind of housing systems (cage or cage-free), good poultry management is the key to success with H&N layers.

 Good bird management sometimes requires a little extra effort, but this hard work will certainly be repaid.
-It is not complicated; it simply requires paying attention to the Managment on the farm and the behaviour of the birds, common sense and proper decision-making throughout the lifetime of the flock.
+It is not complicated; it simply requires paying attention to the management on the farm and the behavior of the birds, common sense and proper decision-making throughout the lifetime of the flock.
 This management manual will assist you in making the correct decisions.

-Feed intake between 0 - 20 weeks 7.8 - 8.0 kg
+Feed intake between 0 - 20 weeks 16.1-16.5 lb (7.8 - 8.0 kg)

-Daily feed intake in production 108 - 113 g
+Daily feed intake in production 23-24 lb/100 (108 - 113 g)